snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

 * Download [repp_test.zip](assets/repp_test.zip) for testing.

-* (Optional) Add sequence databases using existing plasmids from repositories (e.g., Addgene, iGEM, DNASU).
-However, since it's getting increasingly popular to simply synthesize the fragments, this step can be skipped.
+* (Optional) Add sequence databases from remote repositories (e.g., Addgene, iGEM, DNASU).

+  As direct synthesis of DNA fragments becomes more affordable, the advantage of PCR amplification from existing plasmids diminishes.
+Moreover, acquiring a plasmid from repositories introduces additional time costs.
+If you have access to basic plasmid backbones, you may omit this step.

-  The original `repp` author has assembled FASTA files that are available from their S3 bucket.
+  The original `repp` author has assembled FASTA files from Addgene, iGEM, and DNASU, and made it available from the S3 bucket.
 Run the following command to download and add them to the `repp` sequence database on your computer:

   ```bash
   # download repository FASTA files